 - ½ Tbsp potato starch or corn starch

-- ½ Tbsp water (for stach)
+- ½ Tbsp water (for the starch)

-- ½ Tbsp mirin (A)
+- ½ Tbsp mirin

-- ¼ tsp salt (A)
+- ¼ tsp salt

-- 1 Tbsp light soy sauce (regular soy sauce can be substituted) (A)
+- 1 Tbsp light soy sauce (regular soy sauce can be substituted)

 Instructions

-- Turn off the heat and strain the mixture through a sieve lined with paper towels or cloth (such as cheesecloth).
-The bonito dashi is ready.
+- Turn off the heat and strain the mixture through a sieve lined with paper towels or a cloth (such as cheesecloth).
+Alternatively, if you don't mind having some fine bonito flakes remaining, you can simply use a fine-mesh strainer.
+Bonito dashi is now ready.

 - Gradually pour the beaten egg into the pot while ensuring even distribution.
 Once you are certain that the egg mixture is cooked, stir it.

 - Place the udon noodles in a bowl and pour the liquid mixture (udon soup) over them.
-Loosen the udon noodles with chopsticks and then top with green onions.
+Loosen the udon noodles with chopsticks and top with green onions.

 Notes